-Subjects of Desire is a timely feature documentary that examines the cultural shift in North American beauty standards towards embracing (or as some feel – appropriating) Black aesthetics and features.
-From society’s new fixation on the ‘booty’, fuller lips, the dramatic rise of spray-tanned skin, ethnic hairstyles, and athletic bodies some people might argue that Black women are having a beauty moment.
-However, others however argue that traditionally Black features and attributes are in fact seen as more desirable when they are on White women rather than on Black Women.
+and often dangerous portrayals of Black women in the media.
+From society’s new fixation on the ‘booty’, fuller lips, the dramatic rise of spray tanned skin, ethnic hairstyles, and athletic bodies, some argue that Black women are having a beauty moment.
+But others, primarily Black women, argue that traditional Black features and attributes are seen as more desirable when they are on White women.

 Told from the POV of women who aren’t afraid to challenge conventional beauty